girip11/python_learning/python_virtual_environments.md

 * The first `.python-version` file found (if any) by searching each parent directory, until reaching the root of your filesystem.

 * The global version file.
-You can modify this file using the pyenv global command.
+You can modify this file using the `pyenv global` command.
 If the global version file is not present, pyenv assumes you want to use the "system" Python.
-(In other words, whatever version would run if pyenv weren't in your PATH.)
+(In other words, whatever version would run if pyenv weren't in your `PATH`.)

 ## Virtual environment for Python version >=3.3